Joshduncan89/Fakebook/README.md

 ## What I would change

-If I find the time, I would like to add p2p transfer money API functionality or the possibility to gamble playing card games (Texas Hold em? ( ಠ ͜ʖಠ) )
+If I find time, I would like to add p2p transfer money API functionality or the the ability to gamble playing card games (Texas Hold em?) ( ಠ ͜ʖಠ)